-We are skilled in all the following translator tools: Wordbee, SDL/TRADOS, Catalyst and many others.
-We have engineers on staff who are skilled in all Windows platforms, Mac, LINUX, UNIX, and development languages.
+We are skilled in all the following translator tools: Wordbee, SDL/TRADOS, Catalyst, Lingobit and many others.
+Our engineers are skilled in all Windows platforms, Mac, LINUX, UNIX, and development languages.
 We support all popular word processing formats, as well as all the Adobe products including Illustrator, InDesign, Acrobat, FrameMaker and QuarkXPress on the PC and Apple platforms.

 Furthermore, we have deployed our Translation Management System to permit you to initiate, track and monitor progress on your projects throughout the entire project duration.
 Since the TMS is internally used to process all the tasks associated with your project, you get the latest status of your projects, quotes and invoices 24/7 by simply logging into the system.